-This class provides experiences in designing and executing sculpture form.
+Students gain experience in designing and executing sculpture form and acquire technical vocabulary to critique their own work in a conceptual manner.
 Techniques include modeling, casting, carving and fabricating with sculpture media.
 Historical and cultural antecedents are presented with emphasis on developing sculptural awareness.